shmay/left-swipe-action/README.md

 # &lt;left-swipe-action&gt;

+### Kyles'updates:

+* added an `isSliding` method that indicates whether the item is being slid (useful for tap events that you only want to take effect if the item is closed)
+* fixed potential memory leak

 ## Polymer Web Component &lt;left-swipe-action&gt;

 &lt;left-swipe-action&gt; is built with [Polymer](http://www.polymer-project.org/) to enables a left swipe gesture to open a content and show behind action buttons like iOS item list.